Need an extra hand in dislodging dirt, excessive oils and blackheads?

 Dispose your Konjac in the compost and replace with a fresh new one to obtain its maximum benefits!

 So whether your skin needs a detox, or just a gentler way to exfoliate, the answer is Konjac Sponge and/or Face Dry Brushing.

-You can find Konjac Sponges on Amazon or in-stores at retailers like Sephora.
+You can find Konjac Sponges on Amazon or at retailers like Sephora.

 Let me know in the comment section if you are using a this beauty tool and how do you like it.